Peter Chamberlen the third: Legacy

 Chamberlen in 1638 acquired Woodham Mortimer Hall, a 17th-century gabled house in Essex, which became the family home.

 A blue plaque fixed to the hall notes them as pioneering obstetricians.
 The hall passed out of the Chamberlen family in 1715 when the family home was sold.
 Dr Peter Chamberlen's own forceps were found in 1813 under a trap door in the loft of the hall.
 They were given to the Medical and Chirurgical Society which passed them to the Royal Society of Medicine in 1818.

 Family

 Chamberlen married, first, Jane Myddelton, eldest daughter of Sir Hugh Myddelton, 1st Baronet.
 His second wife was Ann Harrison.
-He had in all 14 sons and four daughters.
+He had, in all, 14 sons and four daughters.

-Hugh Chamberlen the elder (1634 – after 1720), the eldest son of the first marriage, also practiced obstetrics using the forceps.
+Hugh Chamberlen the elder (1634 – after 1720), the eldest son of the first marriage, also practised obstetrics using the forceps.
 Another son, Paul (1635–1717), was a quack doctor well-regarded in his time, now remembered for his "anodyne necklace" which, he claimed, could promote healthy pregnancy and easier labour, and ward off the dangers of teething when worn by the child.
 Hovenden Walker was the son of Peter Chamberlen's daughter Elizabeth.